apersongithub/Duoblock-Origin/README.md

 > [!IMPORTANT]
 >
-> The following domains and permissions are accessed for patching Duolingo.
-Each domain serves a specific purpose:
+> The following is accessed for patching Duolingo.
+Each serves a specific purpose:
 >
 > | **Domains**                          | **Reason**                                                               | **Duolingo's Server** |
 > |-----------------------------------------|-------------------------------------------------------------------------|----------------------|